Glossary 📖

 Fake or “Ghost” Coins: These are tokens with no real purpose, often copied from popular projects, launched purely to attract quick money before disappearing.

-Rug Pulls: Developers build hype, attract investors, then suddenly remove liquidity from the pool or dump their large token holdings, causing the price to crash to near zero.
+Rug Pulls: Developers build hype, attract investors, then suddenly remove flow from the pool or selloff their large asset holdings, causing the price to crash to near zero.

 Weak Projects: These may not be outright scams but lack a viable use case, strong team, or sustainable tokenomics.
-They often fade away during market corrections, leaving holders with heavy losses.
+They often fade away during platform corrections, leaving holders with heavy losses.

 Pump-and-Dump Schemes: Coordinated hype (often on social media) drives the price up artificially, after which insiders sell off, crashing the price.